wpm/Hadoop-GATE/README.md

 This project contains a simple Hadoop job that runs a [GATE](http://gate.ac.uk/ "GATE") application.

-This job runs an archived GATE application on text files with one document per line.
-It produces sequence files containing an XML representation the document annotation. of The GATE application is a archive file with an application .xgapp file in its root directory.
+This job runs an archived GATE application on text files comprised of one document per line.
+It produces sequence files containing XML representations of the document annotation.
+The GATE application is a archive file with an application .xgapp file in its root directory.
 This application is copied to HDFS and placed into the distributed cache.